 Upon a member’s death, their named beneficiary is eligible for a payment of any balances remaining in their accounts under the VRS defined benefit plan and defined contribution plans, as well as any VRS group life insurance benefits they may have.
 Beneficiary designations for each account are separate; members can designate the same or different beneficiaries for each account.

 When a member applies for service retirement, they elect how they want to receive their benefit.
 Members choose one of the benefit payout options, depending on their eligibility: Basic Benefit, Survivor Option, Basic Benefit with the Partial Lump-Sum Option Payment (PLOP), Survivor Option with the PLOP or Advance Pension Option.
 The option they elect is irrevocable.
 That means it cannot be changed upon retirement, with the exception of the Survivor Option under some conditions.

 A bona fide break in service is a break of at least one full calendar month from the member's retirement date over a period he or she normally would work.
 Periods of leave with or without pay do not count toward satisfying this break in service.
 For retired teachers and faculty members, summer breaks, intersession periods, educational leave and sabbaticals also do not count toward satisfying this break.

 A catastrophic condition means the member is unable to perform at least two of the following activities of daily living without substantial assistance: bathing, transferring (getting in and out of bed), dressing, toileting (using the bathroom), continence and eating (ability to feed oneself).
-The member's condition also may be considered catastrophic if he or she has a severe cognitive impairment, such as Alzheimer's disease, and requires substantial supervision or is placed in a guardianship.
+The member's condition also may be considered catastrophic if he or she has a severe cognitive impairment and requires substantial supervision or is placed in a guardianship.